Made a mistake at work recently that was your fault? Are you still agonising over it?

 Ah, the work blooper.
 Whether you’re an intern or the CEO, a self-orientated perfectionist or if you swear you triple-checked your email recipient, one day you WILL make a mistake.
 It’s an inevitable and unavoidable part of life.

-For article research, I asked friends, colleagues and LinkedIn’ers if they’d be willing to reveal their most unforgettable career-clangers.
+In researching this article I asked friends, colleagues and LinkedIn’ers if they’d be willing to reveal their most unforgettable career-clangers.
 The responses wove a fascinating (and hilarious) tapestry of goofs.
-A helpful reminder that we’re all human - it’s the quirks of our mental make up that truly makes us interesting - and that even the most painful slip-ups can be helpful…
+A helpful reminder that we’re all human - it’s the quirks of our mental make up that truly make us interesting - and that even the most painful slip-ups can be helpful…

 Why do we make mistakes anyway?

 From clean forgetting the attachment on an all-company email to accidentally forwarding a highly inappropriate spam video to your Chair of Trustees - rather than flagging it with your PR team as you’d intended - the workplace gaffe is cringingly familiar.

 It’s safe to say most people have experienced the palpable gut-wrench of making an absolute clanger.
 So why do we make mistakes?
 Are we simply being careless or in a rush?
 Ignoring our intuitions and pushing ahead with an approach we know deep down will fail?
 Or is there more at play than personality and intelligence?

 American journalist and author Joseph T. Hallinan thinks so.
 In his book ‘Why We Make Mistakes’, he believes humans are pre-programmed to mess up because of our inbuilt ‘design flaws’.
 That it’s the way we think, see and remember - and forget - that leads us to make mistakes.
 By delving into psychology, neuroscience, and economics, he deduces that the same qualities that make us efficient can also make us prone to error.